 - Clean the piercing 2 – 3 times a day if possible with our saline spray or rinse – clean gauze or other non-disintegrating cotton wool swabs is best for this.
-Sterile (normal)saline purchased in sachets from your pharmacist is also suitable for this.
+Sterile saline spray can be purchased from us in store or online.

 - Gently soak off and wipe away any crusty formations at the wound site – do not pick them off.

 - Avoid applying hot cleaning solutions or surgical spirit on the treated area as they can damage the healing skin.

 - If possible, shower rather than bathe whilst the piercing is healing so that unnecessary water submersion is avoided.

 - Pat dry the pierced area after cleaning with a fresh paper towel or gauze, NOT a fabric towel as this may snag on the piercing and cause damage to the delicate skin tissue.

 - Do not use skin products on the treated area that have not been recommended by your operator or are not intended for open wound healing.
 There is generally no need to use any other skin antiseptic products and you should not hare skin products with others.

 - Avoid swimming, sun beds and sun bathing until your new piercing is fully healed as direct sunlight/chlorine can interact with the treated site causing skin irritation and inflammation.

 - Try to wear loose, cotton clothing to minimise rubbing and irritation to a newly pierced site and in general try to keep a new piercing as dry and exposed as possible.

 - Always keep a new piercing covered and protected if working in a dirty, dusty or oily environment – a non-adhesive dressing secured with dermatological tape is best.